Kazevic/curated-programming-resources/resources.md

 ## Other topics

-Note: this section of the guide is very much a work-in-progress.
+Note: this section of the guide is very much work-in-progress.

 ### Developing on specific platforms